Robinkhilery960/Interview-Questions/Javascript/readme.md

 The above snippet is proof that let is clearly hoisted above where it was declared, as the engine alerts us to the fact.
 It knows name exists (it's declared), but we can't access it before it is initialized.

-## 19. Funtions
+## 19. Functions

 A function is a set of statements that take inputs, do some specific computation, and produce output.In JavaScript, functions are first-class objects, because they can have properties and methods just like any other object.
 What distinguishes them from other objects is that functions can be called.
-In brief, they are Function objects.For constructer function default return value is `this` keyword and for other function it is undefined.
+In brief, they are Function objects.For constructor function default return value is `this` keyword and for other function it is undefined.
 Arguments may be passed by value (in the case of primitive values) or by reference (in the case of objects).The this keyword does not refer to the currently executing function, so you must refer to Function objects by name, even within the function body.
 Functions created with the Function constructor do not create closures to their creation contexts; they always are created in the global scope.
 When running them, they will only be able to access their own local variables and global ones, not the ones from the scope in which the Function constructor was created.